streamlink/streamlink/docs/plugin_matrix.rst

-ruv                 ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism           schoolism.com        --    Yes   Requires a login and a subscription. seemeplay           seemeplay.ru         Yes   Yes servustv            servustv.com         ?     ? speedrunslive       speedrunslive.com    Yes   --    URL forwarder to Twitch channels. sportal             sportal.bg           Yes   No
+ruv                 ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism           schoolism.com        --    Yes   Requires a login and a subscription. seemeplay           seemeplay.ru         Yes   Yes seetv               seetv.tv             Yes   No    Streams that are embedded from other sites will not work. servustv            servustv.com         ?     ? speedrunslive       speedrunslive.com    Yes   --    URL forwarder to Twitch channels. sportal             sportal.bg           Yes   No